Regression (film): Production

 On October 31, 2013, it was announced that Ethan Hawke would star in the thriller film Regression.
 On February 5, 2014, Emma Watson joined the film to star with Hawke, and on March 25, David Dencik was added to the cast, playing a man who is arrested in a Minnesota town for allegedly sexually abusing his daughter.
 On May 23, Devon Bostick was added to the cast of the film.

 Alejandro Amenábar directed his own script, while FilmNation Entertainment holds international rights.

 Filming

 Principal photography began on April 15, 2014, in Mississauga, Ontario, Canada.
 Emma Watson stated, "First day shooting Regression today – a very cool birthday present xx."
-On the day, which was her 24th birthday, she filmed a church scene at the University of Toronto Mississauga.
+On the day, which was her 24th birthday, she filmed a church scene near the University of Toronto Mississauga.
 Shooting was taking place in Tottenham on May 5.
 On June 3, it was reported that Watson was back in Toronto to continue the rest of filming after spending some time in the UK and graduating from Brown.
 Principal photography concluded June 12.
 On January 28, 2015, the crew filmed several additional scenes or reshoots in Mississauga.